spesmilo/electrum-docs/faq.rst

 2. JSON-RPC over TCP

-Note that neither options uses HTTP.
+Note that neither option uses HTTP.

 The client only connects to servers over SSL (so plaintext TCP is not used).
 Prior to Electrum 3.1, there used to be a checkbox in the GUI to toggle this